pavel-borik/GraphApp/API.md

             {
+                "from": "ac3f6ea5-9bbf-11e8-a86c-1c6f65c3aae2", // id of the node "to": "ac415666-9bbf-11e8-a86c-1c6f65c3aae2", // id of the node "validityStart": "2017-05-01T00:00", // starting date of the relationship validity, YYYY-MM-DDTHH:MM format, used for the filtering
+                "validityEnd": "2018-09-01T00:00", // end date of the relationship validity, YYYY-MM-DDTHH:MM format, used for the filtering
-                "from": "ac3f6ea5-9bbf-11e8-a86c-1c6f65c3aae2", // id of the node "to": "ac415666-9bbf-11e8-a86c-1c6f65c3aae2", // id of the node "hiddenLabel": "2017-05-01T00:00 -- 2018-09-01T00:00", // used for displaying edge label after clicking on it "validityChanges": true // true if validity of this relationship STARTS AFTER the queried validity start date or ENDS BEFORE the end of the validity end date
+                "hiddenLabel": "2017-05-01T00:00 -- 2018-09-01T00:00", // used for displaying edge label after clicking on it "validityChanges": true // true if validity of this relationship STARTS AFTER the queried validity start date or ENDS BEFORE the end of the validity end date
             },